FG-Unofficial-Developers-Guild/FG-PFRPG-TotalEncumbrance/README.md

 * Automate encumbrance penalties based on total weight and current carrying capacity.
 * Color-code the numbers in the penalties boxes to indicate their source.
 Red is for encumbrance and black is for armor.
 * Update carrying capacities when strength-modifying effects are applied/changed/removed.
 Currently supported: 'STR: N'(increases strength score and carrying capacity), 'CARRY: N'(increases strength score only for calculating carrying capacity), and 'Ant Haul'(triples carrying capacity).
-* ~Allow equipped armor to impose a max dex of zero.
-See the last section of the Compatibility and Configuration section, below.~
 * Auto-change speed penalties based on weight encumbrance and some supported Pathfinder conditions.
 * Compute and display total inventory value and net worth at the top of the treasure box on the Inventory tab.